nicolekellydesign/webby-api/docs/v1/responses.md

 This is returned when a client sends an API request to get all portfolio gallery items.

-If an item for some reason has no slides, then the item will just have an empty slides array.
+If an item has no images, then the item will just have an empty images array.

 If there are no gallery items, an empty array is returned.